Southern California Escrow Process - A Step-by-Step Explanation

 The offer is presented to the sellers, and we wait for their response.
 In most situations, they will not sign off on our initial offer but instead write a counteroffer that addresses items in the contract that they would like changed (price is, of course, the item that is countered most often).
 It may take several counteroffers before the price and terms are agreeable to both parties.

 After the offer is accepted, escrow is opened.
 Escrow is a neutral 3rd party, and their job is to make sure all obligations of the contract are fulfilled before the seller gets their money and the buyer gets keys to the property.
 The most standard escrow length is 30 days (but some escrows are as short as 14-21 days).

-I will send a copy of the completed contract to the lender and you will need to promptly provide them with any additional information and/or paperwork that they require.
+I will send a copy of the completed contract to the lender, and you will need to promptly provide them with any additional information and/or paperwork they require.
 The lender takes care of scheduling the appraisal.